konstantinosmpouros/hybrid-recsys/docs/notebooks.md

 # Notebooks — The Experimental Pipeline (in depth)

-The fifteen notebooks **are** the experiment: they ingest the data, build features, then train **and** evaluate one model per notebook, aggregate everything into the comparison and deep-evaluation study, and finish with a practical user-by-user case study.
+The sixteen notebooks **are** the experiment: they ingest the data, build features, then train **and** evaluate one model per notebook, aggregate everything into the comparison and deep-evaluation study, run a practical user-by-user case study, and finish with a read-only consolidated report.
 This document explains what each notebook does, what it reads and writes, and what to look at in its output.
 For the *model internals* (maths, hyperparameters, trade-offs) see [`models.md`](models.md); for the honest results assessment see [`project-walkthrough.md`](project-walkthrough.md).